-CAN I ASK FOR A STATE HEARING?
+CAN I ASK FOR AN INDEPENDENT MEDICAL REVIEW AND A STATE HEARING?

+An Independent Medical Review is where a doctor(s) that is not related to the health plan will review your case.
 A State Hearing is where a judge will review your case.